-- The board of education may meet in-camera for the following purposes: - To discuss matters of collective negotiations between the board and School district staff - b.
+- 1. The Board may meet in-camera for the following purposes: - a.
+To discuss matters of collective negotiations between the Board and school district staff. - b.
 To discuss acquisition, lease, sale or exchange of real property prior to completion. - c.
 To consider information regarding appointment, employment, dismissal and personnel matters. - d.
-Legal opinions and or claims respecting the liability or interest of the board. - e.
+Legal opinions and or claims respecting the liability or interest of the Board. - e.
 Matters pertaining to individual students including conduct, discipline, suspension or expulsion. - f.
 Medical examiners or examinations and medical reports. - g.
-Matters pertaining to the safety, security or protection of board property. - h.
-Such other matters as the board may decide. - 2.
-Attendees at the board in-camera meetings will include all trustees, the superintendent of schools, the secretary-treasurer, the associate superintendent, and, by invitation, other senior management staff in relation to specific agenda items, including operations, human resources, labour relations and legal matters. - 3.
-Minutes of an in-camera meeting shall be kept in the same manner as a regular meeting, shall be approved by the Board in an in-camera meeting and ratified by the board in regular meeting.
+Matters pertaining to the safety, security or protection of Board property. - h.
+Such other matters as the Board may decide. - 2.
+Attendees at the Board in-camera meetings will include all trustees, the superintendent of schools, the secretary-treasurer, the associate superintendent, and, by invitation, other senior management staff in relation to specific agenda items, including operations, human resources, labour relations and legal matters. - 3.
+Minutes of an in-camera meeting shall be kept in the same manner as a regular meeting, shall be approved by the Board in an in-camera meeting and ratified by the Board in regular meeting.
 The minutes of an in-camera meeting shall not be filed with the minutes of regular meetings.
 A Section 72 Report, as per the School Act, shall be made available to the public following approval by the Board. - 4.
-An agenda, similar in format to that of a regular meeting, shall be prepared by the secretary-treasurer and the superintendent of schools under the direction of the chair.
-The proposed agenda shall be available at the board office by noon of the day preceding the meeting. - 5.
+An agenda, similar in format to that of a regular meeting, shall be prepared by the secretary-treasurer and the superintendent of schools under the direction of the Chair.
+The proposed agenda shall be available at the Board Office by noon of the day preceding the meeting. - 5.
 The order of business at all in-camera sessions, unless varied by motion, shall be as follows: - 1.
 Call to order - 2.
 Adoption of the Agenda - 3.
 Approval of the Minutes - 4.
 Business Arising from the Minutes - 5.
 Personnel Items - 6.
 Action Items - 7.
 Information Items - 8.
 New or Unfinished Business - 9.
 Trustee Items - 10.
 Adjournment

-6. All newly elected school trustees shall be invited to attend any in-camera board meetings between the time of their election and the Inaugural Board Meeting.
+6. All newly elected school trustees shall be invited to attend any In-Camera Board Meetings between the time of their election and the Inaugural Board Meeting.